giacomo270197/giacomo270197.github.io/assets/posts/volatility/notepad.md

             return proc
 ```

-Now that we have out process object at hand, we need to list out all the VADs for it.
+Now that we have our process object at hand, we need to list out all the VADs for it.
 This can be done with the `vadinfo` plugin.
 For each VAD we get some useful info such as the start, end, permissions, file on disk mapped in memory (if present), ...

 <a href="/assets/images/volatility/vadinfo.png"><img src="/assets/images/volatility/vadinfo.png" margin="0 250px 0" width="100%"/></a>